 As the distances get longer and more physically demanding, you need to leave room before and after your run to eat and drink properly.
 Training is the time to test what works and what doesn’t, and to learn which nutrition combination fuel your body best.
 Two hours before running, opt for 500-600ml of water and a small snack high in carbohydrates but low in fat and fibre such as half a protein bar, a slice of toast with peanut butter, or a banana.
 Post run aim to drink plenty of water, while focusing on consuming carbohydrates and protein within 30 minutes of your session.
 Every two hours for four to six hours after running, aim to replenish your water, carbohydrate and protein intake.

 6. Workout with a friend

 Going on the journey with friends, family or colleagues helps keep those motivation levels up.
-Whether they have signed up for the event with you, or simply want to get fit in 2017, training with other people will not only benefit your health but make the experience more enjoyable.
+Whether they have signed up for the event with you, or simply want to get fit, training with other people will not only benefit your health but make the experience more enjoyable.
 It will also serve as a good time to catch up or de-stress from the pressures of your job.

 7. Set realistic goals and celebrate your success

 It’s important to recognise success and remember that you don’t have to do everything in one go.
 Don’t be too ambitious when setting targets – remember slow and steady progress is key.
 It’s better to reach your end goal slowly rather than increasing the chance of getting injured.
 Setting achievable and attainable goals that can increase over time will help you reach the marathon target more quickly, while also contributing towards a happier and healthier lifestyle.